 If your question pertains to SSA and pensions paid in other countries, contact them all.

-Taxation questions should be directed to the tax authority in your country or a competent accountant familiar with laws in all relevant countries and cross-country treaties.
+Taxation questions should be directed to the tax authority in your country, the Internal Revenue Service (IRS) in the United States, and/or a competent accountant familiar with laws in all relevant countries and cross-country treaties.

 Insurance, Medicare and disability questions should be directed to someone at the fund.

 There’s no way for me (or any generalist) to access your confidential records, learn thousands of ever-changing tax, insurance and social security laws of every country in the world and how they relate to each other, then apply them to your unique situation based on age, citizenship(s), filing status, coverage and place of residency.